MoeTerani/iCHAT-Client/README.md

 ## https://ichat-client.netlify.app/

 Be patient on first log-in.
-The Heruko servers needs some seconds to start the server.
+The Heruko server needs some time to get up and running.
 <br/><br/>

 ### Client side of a realtime chatroom.